Introduction

 - “The Word exists because God chooses that he should.”
 (RW, 177)

 Gregg and Groh concluded that Arius’ view in this regard “is good Biblical doctrine, reproduced by Ignatius, Justin, Hippolytus, Clement of Alexandria and Origen.”
-(RH, 90)
+(RH, 90) |

 Subordinate

-For Arius, “the Father … is the source of all.”
-Therefore. the Son “received life and being from the Father.”
-(RH, 7) “It is ‘by God’s will [that the Son] is as great as he is’.”
-(RW, 106) The Father is “the cause of the existence [of the Son] and of the kind of existence which he has’.”
+- The Father is “the cause of the existence [of the Son] and of the kind of existence which he has’.”
 (RH, 57)

-He “is not equal to God.”
+- He “is not equal to God.”
 (RW, 102)

-“He is dependent and subordinate. ” (RW, 177)
+- “He is dependent and subordinate. ” (RW, 177)

-They even described the Father as the Son’s God:
+The Father is the Son’s God:

-“The Father is the Son’s God” (RH, 8).
+- “The Father is the Son’s God” (RH, 8).

-“He … in some degree worships the Greater.”
+- “He … in some degree worships the Greater.”
 (RH, 15)

 “There is no theologian in the Eastern or the Western Church before the outbreak of the Arian Controversy, who does not in some sense regard the Son as subordinate to the Father” (RH, 63).